jenny0741/Pewlett-Hackard-Analysis/README.md

 4. The mentorship program list excludes all employees not born within the year 1965, which means there could possibly be more employees eligible for the program [mentorship_eligibility](Data/mentorship_eligibility.csv)

 ## Summary
 To accurately determine how many roles will need to be filled, a bar graph can be made to categorize retiring employees into age groups.
 Using this chart, the company project the rate at which new hires need to be brought in.
+The retirement_titles table can also be expanded to include more than just those born within the years 1952-1955, which would also give a better estimate of how large the hiring quota will be in the next coming years.